SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 ### Packet Priority {#relative-priority}

 Per-packet priority information provides the priority level of one packet relative to other packets within a transport flow (UDP 4-tuple).
+When a packet is marked with high priority, the expectation is that the network will give high importance to forwarding the packet and when a packet is marked with lower priority, the network will drop the packet in the presence of severe congestion or limited bandwidth.
 The application server can decide on the priority or importance values that provide the best handling for the packets of the transport flow and may not necessarily reflect the exact priority values that allow an on-path observer to perform traffic analysis.
 When more than one application stream (e.g., video, audio) is sent on the same transport flow, the application server decides the best allocation of priority values across the different streams of the flow.

 Per-packet priority or importance determines the drop priority of a packet.